How to Build an Aircraft Model by Converting 3D-Scanned STL Files into Functional 3D STEP Files

 Validating the Geometry: Accuracy and Tolerances

 Now that your aircraft model is assembled, it’s time to check for accuracy and tolerances.
-This is where people can run into a lot of issues, especially with STEP files that were generated from STL meshes.
 We like to overlap the created CAD file over the scanned STL mesh to look for deviations and mistakes.

 Real-World Applications: From Legacy Restoration to 3D Printing

 Using this STL to STEP conversion process has helped a lot of aerospace companies in the past.
-In one project we were assigned, we took 3D scans of entire F35s and converted the meshes into functional CAD models.
-Doing so saved a lot of time and money on the assembly floor, and it digitized the entire aircraft.
+In one project, we took 3D scans of entire F35s and converted the meshes into functional CAD models.

 Conclusion